MonserrateRiera/FullStackPart3/README.md

 # Phone Guide

 Project to make my first steps with FullStack applications.
 It's a simple phonegide where is possible to add a new contact, modify a already introduced contact, filter by name and delete.
+Altought is a simple project, I applied the good practices like clean code, clear architecture and isolation of all the components to make it easy to mainain.

 ## Tecnologies used to develop this project:

 <img src="https://blog.wildix.com/wp-content/uploads/2020/06/react-logo.jpg" alt="React_Logo" width="200"/>
+React is my election to do the **Frontend**.
+I think the component based  is a good way to get started.
 <img src="https://upload.wikimedia.org/wikipedia/commons/d/d9/Node.js_logo.svg" alt="Node_Logo" width="200"/>
+Node.js is an amazing to **Backend**.
+With libraries like Mongoose or Express is very easy to get a server on.
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/eb/Mongodb-ar21.svg/640px-Mongodb-ar21.svg.png" alt="Mongo_Logo" width="200"/>